 AICE Sports & Exercise (Sports Chiro Australia) is Australia’s national organisation for sports chiropractic and is a not-for-profit, clinical practice group.
 Sports chiropractic is a branch of chiropractic for those with an interest and expertise in treating athletes.
 The focus of sports chiropractic is to provide care in the conservative management, rehabilitation and performance optimisation of the neuromusculoskeletal system for athletes.

-The group was established over 30 years ago, and has seen several name changes in that time.
-Sports & Exercise started out as the ACA Council on Sports Injuries and Performance.
+The Sports & Exercise group was established over 30 years ago, as the Australian Chiropractors Association (ACA) Council on Sports Injuries and Performance, and has seen several name changes in that time.

 Code of Conduct